comtran/ideafuse/README.md

 #### Qualification Round (8 Problems)

-- KatanyaMabaGabolehNgegas (Rank 27, Solved 5)
+- KatanyaMabaGabolehNgegas (Rank 27, Solved 5) **finalist**
 - RakyatTidakOsjur (Rank 51, Solved 4)

+#### Final Round

+Doesn't go to the final.
+Preparing COMTRAN.

 ## License

-Each source code is licensed under The MIT License and using the name of COMTRAN.
+Each source code licensed under The MIT License and using the name of COMTRAN.